toshiaki1729/stable-diffusion-webui-text2prompt/README.md

  It's doing nothing special;

  1. Danbooru tags and it's descriptions are in the `data` folder
-    - descriptions are generated from wiki and already tokenised
+    - descriptions are generated from wiki and already tokenized
     - [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) model is used to tokenize the text
     - for now, some tags (such as <1k tagged or containing title of the work) are deleted to prevent from "noisy" result
  1. Tokenize your input text and calculate cosine similarity with all tag descriptions